jsime/robobot/README.md

 visual style.

 Every expression is a list of symbols, strings, and/or numbers.
-That list may contain any number of elements, from zero to N. If the first element of the list is a symbol that matches a function name, it is considered a function expression, and the remainder of the list will be supplied to that function as its arguments.
+That list may contain any number of elements, from *0* to *n*.
+If the first element of the list is a symbol that matches a function name, it is considered a function expression, and the remainder of the list will be supplied to that function as its arguments.